menoc61/Epargn_Plus/README.md

 3. Import the database schema from the `database` directory.
 4. Edit the `application.properties` file in the `src/main/resources` directory to configure your database connection.
 5. Run the application using your preferred Java development environment (e.g., Eclipse, IntelliJ IDEA).
+6. if you are running the application on netbean you will build the .war file.
+7. Configure (create) the jdbc driver for this app by going to JDBC, then JDBC resources and then new (this is in the glassfish server admin console).
+You can now enter the name for the new jdbc (eg jdbc/[choosen name]).
+8. Deploy the.war file in the GlassFish server and view it.

 ## Usage